 - United States Merchant Marine Academy

-The Air Force, Naval and Military Academies all require nominations from your state senator or representative.
+The Air Force, Naval and Merchant Marine and Military Academies all require nominations from your state senator or representative.
 Students should begin to look at this application process no later than the spring of their junior year in order to give themselves enough time to complete the applications.

 For more information, check out the USA.gov page on the five different academies.